-- 1. Change the function name and add a parameter called action (I usually rename foo to foo/web, just to avoid name clashes with the non-web version). - 2.
-Wherever foo returns an answer, pass that answer to action.
-If the body of foo is a cond, call action on each answer in the cond. - 3.
-Find the script call that would happen first and move it to the front of the expression (or enclosing lambda never move a call outside of a lambda). - 4.
-Replace the expression you removed with a new variable name (like hole).
-Be sure to use a different variable name each time within the same function. - 5.
-Wrap a (lambda (hole) ...) around the original expression minus the part you pulled out, and pass it as the argument to the script call you moved to the front (this will become the value for the "action" argument). - 6.
-Repeat from step 3 until all calls to scripts are in CPS.
+- 1. Add a "continuation" parameter to the definition of foo called action.
+(I usually rename foo to foo/cps, to avoid name clashes and keep track of which script calls I have moved.) - 2.
+Wherever the definition of foo returns an answer, pass that answer to action.
+If the body of foo is a cond, call action on each answer in the cond.
+(NB: Make sure you perform this step before moving any script calls in the definition as below.) - 3.
+Find the script call in the definition of foo that would happen first and move it to the front of the expression (or enclosing lambda never move a call outside of a lambda!). - 4.
+Replace the expression you removed with a new variable name, e.g., hole.
+(Use hole1, hole2, etc., or any other unique new name if hole is already used somewhere in the function definition.) - 5.
+Wrap a (lambda (hole)...) around the original expression (minus the part you pulled out), and pass this lambda expression as the argument to the script call you moved to the front in Step 3 (this will become the value for its action argument). - 6.
+Repeat from step 3 until all script calls in foo are in CPS.